AdRoll/baker/README.md

 The output also receives an upload channel where it can send strings to the uploader.
 Those strings will likely be paths to something produced by the output (like files) that the uploader must upload somewhere.

+##### Raw outputs

+An output can declare itself as "raw".
+A raw output will receive, in addition to optional selected fields, also the whole serialized record as a `[]byte` buffer.
+Serializing a record has a cost, that's why each output must choose to receive it and the default is not to serialize the whole record.

 #### Uploads